 Part of the problem is that although vendors have enthusiastically embraced the ‘anytime anywhere’ aspects of the Cloud, many haven’t stepped up to the challenge of making their systems easy to implement and manage.
 So although customers have been able to move away from owning and managing their own software – they are still having to fork out heavily for the set-up and on-going maintenance of systems.

-These are the five key reasons why many Cloud-based HR software systems are still more expensive than they need to be:
+These are the five key reasons why many Cloud-based HR software system are still more expensive than they need to be:

 Data Uploads are still being custom-built